How the Flywheel Killed HubSpot's Funnel

-Learn how to create valuable experiences that have a positive impact on people and your business.
+Learn how to create valuable experiences that have a positive affect on people and your business.

 Learn how to evolve your mindset from a funnel to a flywheel approach.

-Learn how to make customers happier, keep them longer, and grow your business faster with our customer service tool.
+Learn how to make customers happier, keep them longer, and grow your business faster with the customer service tool.